Occupational Disease Attorneys in New Jersey

 - The claimant must prove that the illness was produced by causes particular to their specific trade, occupation, or place of employment

-- The claimant must show that their work activities contributed in a substantial degree to their illness
+- The claimant must show that their work activities contributed to a substantial degree to their illness

 Examples of Occupational Diseases